i2p/i2p.www/i2p2www/spec/proposals/168-tunnel-bandwidth.rst

 Routers cannot predict conditions 10 minutes into the future, and participating traffic is lower-priority than a router's own traffic and tunnels.

-Routers may also over-allocate available bandwidth if necessary.
+Routers may also over-allocate available bandwidth if necessary, and this is probably desirable, as other hops in the tunnel could reject it.